 Technology offers the automation of functions to streamline the overall functions of your company.
 Real estate companies can now run marketing campaigns via email, schedule appointments online, and even complete sales through their apps and websites.

 Every industry that deals with consumers have a ton of confidential information and should be safeguarded from third parties.
-This privacy breach risk has necessitated IT to develop security measures such as encryption, which keeps intruders on the outside.
-Customers like to be assured that the information they trust a company with is safe and that it will not be used for purposes other than those agreed upon during the signing up process.
+This privacy breach risk has necessitated IT to develop security measures such as encryption which keeps intruders on the outside.
+Customers like to be assured that the information they trust a company with is safe because, in today’s technological world, cyber-attacks like DDoS, Phishing attacks, etc can cause security issues.

 This form of protection also prevents lawsuits bound to ensue if vital information obtained from a company falls into the wrong hands or is used to commit a crime.